kleprevost/hardcidrblog/hardcidrblog/content/supplements/vitamind.md

 ## Benefits of Supplementation

+_Benefits are listed from best supported to least supported_

 * **Decrease in Overall Mortality** - this may be a bit of correlation vs. causation issue, but the research does back an overall lower risk of death for non-deficient patients[^2][^3][^4]
 * **General Bone Health** - Optimal Vitamin D levels, especially combined with Vitamin K supplementation, leads to stronger bones across all age ranges.[^7]
 * **Lower Blood Pressure** - Linked study found an overall reduction of 5mmHg blood pressure when patients increased blood serum D levels.[^4][^5]